HOW REASONABLE ACCOMMODATIONS ARE DETERMINED

 UA Fort Smith will offer reasonable accommodations to qualified students with disabilities on a case-by-case basis.
 The following are examples of common reasonable accommodation requests that may be appropriate for some students.
 This list is not all inclusive.

-- Reasonable Accommodations for Exams and/or Testing - Testing accommodations may include extended time; reduced-distraction testing situations; taped, oral, or signed exams; alternate test formats; readers and/or scribes.
+Reasonable Accommodations for Exams and/or Testing may include extended time; reduced-distraction testing situations; taped or oral exams; alternate test formats; readers and/or scribes.
 A student should discuss testing accommodations with his or her instructor(s) at the beginning of each term.

-- Tape Recording and/or Notetakers - Students may be permitted to tape record class lectures and/or may request notetakers, if eligible.
+Class Recording - Students may be permitted to record class lectures if eligible.

-- Reading Assistance - Students may secure books-on-tape, large print copies, and other alternative print forms.
+Reading Assistance - Students may secure electronic books or large print copies.